warestack/cc/Class-7/Lab7-terraform.md

 31. **Appendix**

-* Here is presenting the configuration of the `script.sh`.
+* Here you can see the configuration included in the `script.sh`.

 ```bash
 #!/bin/bash